 The Most Haunted House in London

-Built in the early 1700s a renown architect by the name of William Kent, the home at 50 Berkeley Square has seen more than its fair share of tragedy.
-Largely considered to be the most haunted house in London, this building is now the headquarters of Maggs Bros. booksellers.
+Built in the early 1700s by a renowned architect by the name of William Kent, the home at 50 Berkeley Square has seen more than its fair share of tragedy.
+Largely considered the most haunted house in London, this building is now the headquarters of Maggs Bros. booksellers.

 There are a few odd stories about this property.
 One of the most popular is that a ‘Mr. Myers’ who was a known recluse that rarely left the house and could be seen roaming the interior of the structure at all hours had been jilted by his fiancé.